 He never made it to the rink.
 Instead he had several calls to make: first to his wife, next to the University of Wisconsin, and finally to all the press that came calling.
 It was only after that he could celebrate his first head coaching job, Kemp said.

 While at Lake Placid, Kemp began building the first team.
 There he found his assistant David Quinn, previously at Northeastern.
 The two started to recruit, order equipment, design uniforms and put together a schedule.
 Kemp and Quinn ended up recruiting 30 players for the first season and “a well thought out schedule,” according to Kemp.

 Kemp coached for 11 more years until 2009 when he was bumped up to his current position: Associate Athletic Director.
 He finished his career with a record of 201-220-53, paving the way for future hockey success.

 Mike Kemp’s tenure included some memorable moments.
 The first sweep in school history against Denver, beating 90’s powerhouse Maine on the road, ranking in the top five in the 2001-02 season, a 100th consecutive sellout at the Civic Auditorium, being named CCHA Coach of the Year in 2005 while finishing fourth in the conference, UNO’s first appearance in the NCAA tournament in the 2005-06 season and coaching five All-Americans.

 When asked what the next step is, Kemp said retirement–but it doesn’t sound likely anytime soon.

 “I don’t foresee that,” Kemp said.
-“My wife says they’ll have to carry me out of here, just because I still have as much energy, excitement and enthusiasm for what I do when I was 23.”
+“My wife says they’ll have to carry me out of here, just because I still have as much energy, excitement and enthusiasm for what I do as I did when I was 23.”

 If he does retire, Kemp plans to be involved with the University and its programs, even if he doesn’t get paid.